JohnTelford/rstblog/source/av.rst

    "Experts and rivals beg to differ.
 They say this claim should be taken with a pinch of salt, and that while Tesla’s new hardware is impressive, it doesn’t provide an insurmountable advantage for the company, nor will it solve the challenges facing AV."

-Musk Predicts Tesla Will Achieve Full Autonomy By 2020
+Musk Predicts Tesla Will Achieve Full Autonomy By 2021 [#]_

    "Tesla is less than two years away from full self-driving, CEO Elon Musk said in an interview.
 And said Tesla was far ahead of other companies working on self-driving technology."

-   It did not happen.
+   It is almost 2021, and it did not happen.
 Not even close.
 Saying something doesn't make it real.
 What magic transforms a Level 2 Partial Assistance Tesla into a Level 5 Full Automation in less than 2 years?
-I think this would probably be the biggest  magic show ever.
+I think it would probably be the biggest  magic show ever.

    "To me right now, this seems 'game, set, and match,'" Musk said.
 "I could be wrong, but it appears to be the case that Tesla is vastly ahead of everyone."